 1.3.3.2 Network Gaps and Lack of Multimodal Connectivity Bicyclist and Pedestrian Network Needs.
 Bicyclist and pedestrian network needs for both recreation users and those using bicycles or walking as their means of transportation have been previously identified in the South Davis County Active Transportation Plan, the Salt Lake City Pedestrian and Bicycle Master Plan, and WFRC's 2019-2050 RTP.
 All of these plans have projects to improve multimodal networks in or near the needs assessment study area.
-The I-15 project needs to work with project sponsors and consider these other planned projects that would cross or be close to I-15.
-The I-15 project needs to maintain and improve multimodal access across I-15 and support these planned future multimodal projects.
+The I-15 project will work with project sponsors and consider these other planned projects that would cross or be close to I-15.
+The I-15 project aims to maintain and improve multimodal access across I-15 and support these planned future multimodal projects.
 Transit Network Needs.
-As described in WFRC's 2019-2050 RTP, several regional UTA projects are planned adjacent to and intersecting with the I-15 needs assessment study area, including the Davis-SLC Community Connector bus rapid transit (BRT) project and the FrontRunner doubletrack and electrification projects.
+As described in WFRC's 2019-2050 RTP, several regional UTA projects are planned adjacent to and intersecting with the I-15 needs assessment study area, including the Davis-SLC Community Connector bus rapid transit (BRT) project and the FrontRunner doubletrack and unfunded electrification projects.
 In many locations in the I-15 needs assessment study area, FrontRunner is directly adjacent or parallel to I-15, and the Davis-SLC Community Connector BRT project is parallel to and on the east side of I-15.
-The I-15 project needs to consider these planned FrontRunner and BRT projects where they are adjacent to I-15 or would cross I-15 to make sure that the I-15 project would support these planned projects.
+The I-15 project will consider these planned FrontRunner and BRT projects where they are adjacent to I-15 or would cross I-15 to make sure that the I-15 project would support these planned projects.
 Multimodal Connections to FrontRunner Station Needs.
-Additionally, the existing road, bicyclist, and pedestrian connections to the FrontRunner stations in Farmington and Woods Cross need more direct, comfortable multimodal access.
+The existing road, bicyclist, and pedestrian connections to the FrontRunner stations in Farmington and Woods Cross would benefit from more direct, comfortable multimodal access.
 Farmington residents on the east side of I-15 cannot directly access the Farmington FrontRunner station.
 A project is planned to build a new pedestrian crossing near Park Lane that will improve access for residents near Park Lane.
-For residents located near Park Lane, they must travel to State Street and then north to the station, resulting in out-of-direction travel.
+Residents located near Park Lane must travel to State Street and then north to the station, resulting in out-of-direction travel.
 State Street has the highest use by bicyclists in the study area for accessing a FrontRunner station.
 The Woods Cross FrontRunner station is closest to 500 South for residents on the east side of I-15.
-500 South has a diverging diamond interchange at I-15 that has high bicycle and pedestrian use compared to the rest of the study area; however, it is difficult to navigate.
+The 500 South diverging diamond interchange at I-15 has high bicycle and pedestrian use compared to the rest of the study area, but it is difficult to navigate.
 Additionally, no formal or maintained pedestrian or bicyclist facilities access the Woods Cross FrontRunner station from 500 South.
 The Union Pacific and UTA FrontRunner rail lines in Woods Cross are barriers for residents arriving by foot or bicycle from the west because the cross streets have at-grade crossings that can have long delays when trains travel through.
 Increasing multimodal network connectivity (east-west and north-south) across I-15 near the FrontRunner stations and the future Davis-SLC Community Connector BRT stations will help support these planned transit projects.
 1.3.3.3 Coordination with UTA FrontRunner In 2021, in anticipation of the preparation of this EIS, the Utah Transit Authority (UTA) prepared a technical memorandum describing the current strategic UTA investments that are underway for the FrontRunner Double Track project.
+The full memorandum is included in Section A.6 in Appendix A, Purpose and Need Chapter Supplement Information.
 UTA notified UDOT that it has begun planning and engineering for the following FrontRunner Double Track improvements: - Beck Yard double track - Centerville to Woods Cross double track - Potential double track embankment as part of the ongoing West Davis Corridor project